pusher/pusher-http-python/README.md

 ## Heroku

-If you're using Pusher as a Heroku add-on, you can just get the config informat
+If you're using Pusher as a Heroku add-on, you can just get the config information like this:

     p = pusher.pusher_from_url()